Solar Pool Heater

 I think the exit from the pool was faster than the jump into the water!

-Back then, there were not many solar pool heater options other than solar covers, but now solar pool heaters are a great way to extend your swimming season and reduce your energy costs.
+Back then, there were few solar pool heater options other than solar covers, but now solar pool heaters are a great way to extend your swimming season and reduce energy costs.

 In this article, I’ll go through the basic information needed to decide on a solar pool heater and provide a few options.